Component parts and Assembly

 C

-Access for torx screw holding end cap of outside handle, Note the small blanking grommet has already been removed.
+Access for Torx screw holding end cap of outside handle, Note the small blanking grommet has already been removed.
 Removing the lock and attached interior handle backing plate was done through the top access however it was found that supporting the mechanism from the access hole below made the job a little easier, albeit meant easing more of the plastic inner liner away from the door skin, which if carefully done can be re-used rather than replaced,

-Disconnecting the electric plug if only to allow more room for movement helped, it also ensure the electric window motor shown is isolated. this is done by pressing the two ridged tabs to release the plug from the multi-pin socket, these just snap back iinto place when the plug is re-connected.
+Disconnecting the electric plug if only to allow more room for movement helped, it also ensure the electric window motor shown is isolated. this is done by pressing the two ridged tabs to release the plug from the multi-pin socket, these just snap back into place when the plug is re-connected.

 In respect of electric windows whether you have two or four see the note above about their specific allocation to the vehicle.

-Remember to use your vin number when ordering spares, If buying off such outlets as E-bay ensure the part is suitable for your car To make the point both of these electric motors are for an 'A' Class, as can be seen they are different and come in left and right hand fitting.O/S & N/S
+Remember to use your Vin number when ordering spares, If buying off such outlets as E-bay ensure the part is suitable for your car To make the point both of these electric motors are for an 'A' Class, as can be seen they are different and come in left and right hand fitting .O/S & N/S

 Having removed the lock assembly (see above) unit and located the cause of the lock failure we opted to tie the door closed and wait for the new parts to arrive.